 This Daytona is a very rare example that disappeared from public view for approximately 30 years.
 The initial assembly of the Dodge Daytona began as a 1969 Charger RT at the factory on May 29, 1969.
-It then went to Creative Industries for completion of its conversion into a Daytona and was shipped to Bill Breck Dodge in Colorado Springs on August 26, 1969.
+It then went to Creative Industries for the completion of its conversion into a Daytona.
+From there, they shipped it to Bill Breck Dodge in Colorado Springs on August 26, 1969.
 It was the 140th Daytona shipped from Creative Industries.
-If anyone has any additional knowledge, photos or information on this car I would greatly appreciate being contacted at firstname.lastname@example.org or call Richard at 615-848-0035.
-I would especially like to talk with or get information on the original owner.
+If anyone has any additional knowledge, photos, or information on this car, I would greatly appreciate being contacted at email@example.com or calling Richard at 615-624-3724.
+I would especially like to talk with or get information about the original owner.

-By this time the Daytona had a special transmission, traction bars and other modifications added to further enhance its speed and acceleration.
-Around 1973 the original owner sold it for $2,000 to another US Army soldier on the Nuremberg base who did an orange repaint on the car.
+By this time, the Daytona had a special transmission, traction bars, and other modifications added to further enhance its speed and acceleration.
+Around 1973, the original owner sold it for $2,000 to another US Army soldier on the Nuremberg base who did an orange repaint on the car.
 He also shredded the Dana 60 rear end during a drag race.
-It was replaced with the smaller 8 ¾” rear that was still in the car when it was discovered in southern California in 2013.
-The original Dana gear ratio had been changed to a 4.56 when it was destroyed.
+They replaced it with the smaller 8 ¾” rear that was still in the car when I discovered it in southern California in 2013.
+The original Dana gear ratio had been changed to 4.56 when it was destroyed.
 The new replacement gear was a 3.23 ratio.

 The second owner was not mechanically inclined.
-By 1975 he had a wife and a small baby.
-The Daytona was always breaking down and he desperately needed a more reliable car to take his family out on cruises.
+By 1975, he had a wife and a small baby.
+The Daytona was always breaking down, and he desperately needed a more reliable car to take his family out on cruises.
 In steps his friend who would become the Daytona’s third owner.
-His friend loved speed and had a great reliable 1966 Ford Galaxie, for $600 and the Galaxie the third owner took possession.
+His friend loved speed and had a great reliable 1966 Ford Galaxie, for $600 and the Galaxie, the third owner, took possession.
 The new owner has stated that the car was the first American car in the Nuremberg 250 km/h Club.
-This was a club for cars and owners who were able to maintain speeds in excess of 250 km/h (156.43 mph) on the German Autobahn!
+This was a club for cars and owners who could maintain speeds in excess of 250 km/h (156.43 mph) on the German Autobahn!
 250 km/h was terribly fast back then, only in the realm of Ferrari, Maserati, Lamborghini, the new-at-the-time 911 Turbo, BMW CSL, etc. and the Dodge Daytona.

 The following is a portion of the story as reported in the April 1977 Winged Warriors Newsletter: